 2. Aha-moment Mistakes

-In this case, you meet the intended goal only to realise the outcome is unintended.
-For example, you may have thought that automating a process would make it work faster only to create bottlenecks in the workflow due the process design.
+In this case, you meet the intended goal only to realise that the outcome is unintended.
+For example, you may have thought that automating a process would make it work faster only to create bottlenecks in the workflow due to the process design.

 3. Sloppy Mistakes

 This happens when you do wrongly what you already know how to do.
 It may be an indication that you need to enhance your concentration, habits and practice.

 With some tasks, the importance of minimizing mistakes cannot be overemphasized.
 Imagine you have been practising for a presentation to the board.
 You would want to put your best foot forward at all times and avoid making high-stake mistakes.
 Mistakes can be minimised as much as possible through regular practice.